 Climate change regulations may become more onerous over time as governments implement policies to further reduce GHG emissions.
-As part of long range planning, the Company assesses future costs associated with regulation of GHG emissions in its operations and the evaluation of future projects, based on the Company's outlook for carbon pricing under current and pending regulations.
-Although the impact of emerging regulations is uncertain, they could have a material adverse effect on the Company's financial condition and results of operation through increased capital and operating costs and change in demand for refined products such as transportation fuels.
+As part of long range planning, the Company assesses future compliance costs associated with regulations of GHG emissions in its operations and the evaluation of future projects, based on the Company's outlook for carbon pricing under current and pending regulations.
+The impact of recently announced regulations is being evaluated as provinces and the federal government finalize carbon pricing regulations.
+As these regulations continue to evolve, they could have a material adverse effect on the Company's competitiveness, financial condition and results of operations through increased capital and operating costs and change in demand for refined products such as transportation fuels.
 The Company continues to monitor international and domestic efforts to address climate change, including international low carbon fuel standards and regulations and other emerging regulations in the jurisdictions in which the Company operates.

 The Alberta Climate Leadership Plan began to be implemented in 2017.
-This plan includes an economy-wide carbon levy, rising to \$30 per tonne in 2018 which applies to the Lloydminster Refinery as well as a Carbon Competitiveness Incentive Regulation ("CCIR") that will manage emissions at LFEs including the TuckerThermal Project and Sunrise Energy Project.
-Under the Specified Gas Emitters Regulation, which expired at the end of 2017, the TuckerThermal Project generated over 250,000 tonnes of credits due to improved emission intensity performance.
+This plan includes an economy-wide carbon levy, rising to \$30 per tonne in 2018 which applies to the Lloydminster Refinery, as well as a Carbon Competitiveness Incentive Regulation ("CCIR") that manages emissions at LFEs including the Tucker Thermal Project and Sunrise Energy Project.
+Under the previous Specified Gas Emitters Regulation, which expired at the end of 2017, the Tucker Thermal Project generated over 500,000 tonnes of credits due to improved emission intensity performance.
 These credits are eligible to offset future compliance obligations under the CCIR.
 See "Industry Overview - Air and Climate Change - Canadian Provincial Greenhouse Gas Regulations".
-These regulations are not anticipated to have a material impact over the duration of the Company's five year long range plan.
-The CCIR is due for review in 2020, along with the federal "backstop".
-Uncertainty regarding future regulation, including carbon price and the details of implementing the oil sands emission limit, make it difficult to predict the potential future impact on the Company.
+These regulations are not anticipated to have a material impact over the duration of the Company's five-year long-range plan.
+The CCIR is due for review in 2020, along with the federal carbon policy.
+Uncertainty regarding future regulations, including carbon price and the details of implementing the oil sands emission limit, make it difficult to predict the potential future impact on the Company.